manybabies/manybabies.github.io/get_involved.md

 <!--
   We are working with the [Psychological Science Accelerator](https://psysciacc.org/) team to deliver a new sign-up page!
 Meanwhile, please subscribe to the listserv for [projects]({{site.baseurl}}/projects) for which you are interested in collaborating or e-mail the project leaders.
 -->

-To express interest in contributing to one or more ManyBabies project(s), please fill out the following form.
-We'll be in touch as soon as possible with more info.

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScTzmf11OUsL3kgXtdqYRMTn-k4VBYX5NKBET68uhwMJcbRwA/viewform?embedded=true" width="640" height="3807" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

-***

-You are also welcome to contact Project Leads directly if you are interested in contributing to their project:
+**We're excited to have you join our team!** In addition to collecting data, there are many contribution opportunities (e.g., study design, data analysis, writing) which do not require access to an infant lab.
+All are welcome!

+Please fill in the form at the bottom of this page to indicate your interest in getting involved.
+Your responses to the form will be shared with the relevant Project Leads.
+You are also encouraged to subscribe to project listservs (see list below).

+### Listservs and Contact Info

 ##### General
 * MB: [[listserv]](https://mailman.stanford.edu/mailman/listinfo/manybabies) [Governing Board](mailto:manybabies-gb@mailman.stanford.edu), [Executive Director](mailto:manybabiesconsortium@gmail.com)

-##### Main projects
+##### Main Projects
 * MB1: [[listserv]](https://mailman.stanford.edu/mailman/listinfo/manybabies1) [Michael Frank](mailto:mcfrank@stanford.edu), [Melanie Soderstrom](mailto:M_Soderstrom@umanitoba.ca)
 * MB2: [[listserv]](https://mailman.stanford.edu/mailman/listinfo/manybabies2)
 [Dora Kampis](mailto:dk@psy.ku.dk), [Michael Frank](mailto:mcfrank@stanford.edu), [Hannes Rakoczy](mailto:hrakocz@uni-goettingen.de), [Tobias Schuwerk](mailto:Tobias.Schuwerk@psy.lmu.de)